Updated May 25th, 2017

-What changes will make the 2018 Audi Q3 different?
+What changes make the 2018 Audi Q3 different?

-The Q3’s competitive set isn’t enormous but it is interesting.
-It reveals premium brands in pursuit of buyers who want prestige badges but not large, expensive SUVs.
-Indeed, every entry in the class represents its maker’s smallest crossover and in some cases, its least expensive vehicle.
-Q3’s direct rivals are the BMW X1, Lexus NX, Volvo XC40, and the Infiniti QX30 and its mechanically similar crossover from Mercedes-Benz, the GLA.
-The NX is the volume leader but none is a big seller, with the first-generation Q3 languishing near the bottom.
+The Q3’s competitive set isn’t enormous, but it is interesting.
+It targets buyers who want prestige badges but not large SUVs.
+Indeed, every entry in this class represents its maker’s smallest crossover and in some cases, its least-expensive vehicle.

 Any mechanical changes?